MonaAlkhaldi/Week1-CSV-ProfilerProject/README.md

   -uv run python -m csv_profiler.cli ../data/sample.csv

 ## Run GUI
+ -  uv run streamlit run app.py
  -   If you have a src/ folder:
-- Mac/Linux: export PYTHONPATH=src
--  Windows:   $env:PYTHONPATH="src"
- -  uv run streamlit run app.py
+ - Go to the src file and run this command in the powershell :

 # Outputs